tomthomasvempala/Attendance-Auto/README.md

 cd Attendance-Auto
 ```

-To mark the attedance of ongoing period
+To mark the attedance of ongoing period.
+(It will automatically figure it out for you)
 ```
 python attendance.py
 ```